 April, 25.
 HMS Repulse, the last wooden battleship constructed for the Royal Navy, is launched at Woolwich Dockyard.

 May.
-Dickens returns to England and tours.
+Dickens returns to England.

 May, 7.
 Death of Henry Peter Brougham, Lord High Chancellor of Great Britain (born in 1778).